strongloop/strongloop.com2/_posts/2018-11-17-node-js-interactive-2018-wrapup.md

 <!--more-->
 <img src="https://strongloop.com/blog-assets/2018/09/node+js-interactive.png" alt="Node+JS Interactive 2018" style="width: 400px"/>

+Effectively Leverage nodejs/help Repo - Gireesh Punathil, IBM - held in the Community Corner, a look at how to best utilzie the nodejs/help repo with best practices.
+Look at what your expected outcome is and how problems may emerge with your code snippet.

 ## What's Next?

 - Wondering what events to check out next?
 Check out our [Events page](https://strongloop.com/events/) for upcoming Node.js, API Development, and Integration Events.
 The StrongLoop team sponsors, speaks at, or hosts a booth at these conferences, webinars and meetups.